twse/random-stuff/README.md

 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages (main page used).
 In this archive is an unsupported browser page which many websites have it (e.g. iCloud, PayPal or Kroger).
 * **Web page not available** (Android) – The link refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP SP3) – **Fun fact:** Many Internet Explorer versions use different text strings for some steps in the original page.
-* **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing when accessed as `res://shdocvw.dll/dnserror.htm` opens the network diagnostic tool).
+* **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing when accessed as `res://shdocvw.dll/dnserror.htm` or `res://shdocvw.dll/dnserrordiagoff.htm` opens the network diagnostic tool).
 * **This page can't be displayed** (Internet Explorer 11) – The domain refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 In this page is a button labeled **Fix connection problems** (pressing when accessed as `res://ieframe.dll/dnserror.htm` or `res://ieframe.dll/dnserrordiagoff.htm` opens the network diagnostic tool and enables the option from the **Tools** menu).
 * **Page Load Error** (Firefox and other Mozilla browsers) – The **Address Not Found** text is taken from the Splashtop Browser.